 ECRI was not created as a monitoring-mechanism for a specific treaty, but as an independent body: It was founded in 1993, following a decision taken by the Heads of State and Government of the Council of Europe’s member states at their Vienna summit that year.

 As such, ECRI was a major stakeholder in the elaboration of Protocol No. 12 to the European Convention on Human Rights (ECHR), which provides for a general prohibition of discrimination.

-ECRI consists of one autonomous delegate per Council of Europe member state.
-Typically, delegates are lawyers, judges, journalists, academics, ombudspersons and other professionals with recognised expertise in dealing with racism, racial discrimination, xenophobia, antisemitism and intolerance.
-Delegates are appointed by the government of their respective country for a five-year term of office, twice renewable, and have to be approved by the Committee of Ministers of the Council of Europe.
+ECRI consists of one autonomous expert per Council of Europe member State.
+Typically, the experts are lawyers, judges, journalists, academics, ombudspersons, or other professionals with recognised expertise in dealing with racism, racial discrimination, xenophobia, antisemitism and intolerance.

 ECRI holds three plenary meetings a year.
 Its annual report to the Committee of Ministers contains all its activities and is available to the public.